HelamanWarrior/plug-world-hugo/plug-world/content/docker-compose-files/synapse.md

 ```
 Here is the [reverse proxy subdomain config](https://github.com/linuxserver/reverse-proxy-confs/blob/master/synapse.subdomain.conf.sample).

 If you want federation than you will have to forward port 8448 from your router to your server.
+You also want to make sure that port 8448 is added to your swag / nginx docker-compose.